 I have a particular passion for Risk Management and am part of our Education department’s CRSA (Clinical Risk Self Assessment) team, visiting practices and delivering specific advice and training.
 “Prevention is better than cure” applies equally to doctors as to patients and I strongly advocate that risks should be minimised, wherever possible, to protect staff and patients alike.

 As well as providing talks and workshops, I enjoy providing written communication to our members.
 I am Editor-in-Chief for Practice Matters UK, contributed articles to Casebook Scotland, Practice Matters Ireland, Pulse and GP newspaper and Medical Protection's advice booklets, most recently the GP Handbook.

 Dr James Lucas is a graduate of Queen’s University Belfast.
 He undertook his initial clinical training at the Royal Victoria Hospital, Belfast before deciding to pursue a career in pathology.
 He was a trainee in Forensic Pathology at the Northern Ireland State Pathologist’s Department from 2004 to 2008.
 James was appointed to the Home Office List and practised as a Consultant Forensic Pathologist in the West Midlands until 2010, when he began his career as a Medicolegal Adviser.
 He joined Medical Protection in 2013 and is the case lead for Northern Ireland.

-James is a Fellow of the Royal College of Pathologists and a Member of the Faculty of Medical Leadership and Management.
+James is a Fellow of the Royal College of Pathologists.
 He also holds the Diploma in Medical Jurisprudence from the Society of Apothecaries.

 James retains an interest in medical education and is an Honorary Lecturer at Queen’s University.